-Read this blog on how to create custom search form in Drupal 7 for more information.
+Read this blog on how to create a custom search form in Drupal 7 for more information.

 The Drupal core provides a Search module that is great for many sites.
 However, it doesn’t provide some of the more sophisticated features that some sites need.
 Search API can be tough to set up especially for new users to Drupal.
 For example, you need to understand the difference between a Search API Server and Index, and then you need to spend time configuring everything.